bnussman/beep/README.md

 What is in this repo?
 > A React Native (with Expo) iOS and Android app, a React website, and a GraphQL API

+What operating systems are supported?
+> This application has been developed on MacOS and Debian based systems.
+The API runs in Alpine containers.
+Your mileage on other operating systms may very.

 ## Troubleshooting